Lamps in series: the electric circuit model

 Two equal resistances: equal energy dissipated in each

-Given that there are now two equal resistances in the circuit, and bearing in mind that energy is shifted wherever there is an electric current in a resistance you should focus on the resistances.
+Given that there are now two equal resistances in the circuit, and bearing in mind that energy is shifted wherever there is an electric current in a resistance (first met in episode 01) you should focus on the resistances.
 These are equal, so the forces on the charged particles in these resistances will be equal.
 What else could they be?
 So the same amount of energy is shifted at each resistor: same push and pull on each charge; same number of charged particles passing through each resistor.

 There is no difference: the resistors or bulbs are identical, so what other possibilities need we consider?